aleksanderkoder/OzonAlerts/README.md

  6. "bottom-right" - Bottom right corner of screen.
  7. "center" - Horizontal and vertical center of screen.

-The fourth parameter *type* (optional) chooses what type of alert should be shown.
+The fourth parameter *"type"* (optional) chooses what type of alert should be shown.
 There are two options:
  1. "notification" - (default) The standard slim variant.
  2. "dialog" - The full-sized variant allowing user input via programmable buttons.